WPConstructor/plugin-version/README.md

 composer require wpconstructor/plugin-version
 ```

-Include it in your plugin as follows:
+Or download from GitHub as a ZIP and include it in your plugin manually.

 ---